ronalde/han-rooster-naar-ics/README.md

 	application) are overwritten by the script when it runs again.

-## Client support for ICS through a custom webserver :icalclients
+## Client support for ICS through a custom webserver

-The following clients are known to support subscribing to ICS files using non-Google/Microsoft/Apple webservers:
+<a id="icalclients"></a>The following clients are known to support subscribing to ICS files
+using non-Google/Microsoft/Apple webservers:

 - Thunderbird (all platforms)